bpftools/bpf.sh/CONTRIBUTING.md

 To add a new doc to this repository, you can use the generalized "pandoc builder".

-Simply clone a copy of the template repository to the docs folder, and it should be picked up by the site builder.
+Simply fork the [template repository](https://github.com/bpftools/pandoc-report-doc-base), rename it, and add it as a submodule of the docs folder, and it should be picked up by the site builder.

 Otherwise, add your repo as a submodule of /docs, and ensure it has a /scripts/build.sh executable that builds the doc, and copies it to the / of the repository, so it will be uploaded to gh-pages.